boskogogic/Faculty-presentation/README.md

 # Faculty-presentation
-One of the company presentations that I held at my previous job.
-Describe Clean code principles and things that are connected to a clean code way of development.
+One of the faculty presentations that I held at my previous job.
+The subject of the presentation is mobile data and protecting mobile data.
+Describe potential security problems and everything about them.
 Uploaded to give insight into my organization and presentation skills.
+Wrote in natural language because of faculty proposes.